ocasiob15/cop4331c_group15_project/README.md

 +--_README.md
 +--_TODO.md
 +--_env
-   +--_<all the virtualenv stuff that you create with "virtualenv -p python3 env"
+   +--_ <-- all the virtualenv stuff that you create with "virtualenv -p python3 env"
 </pre>

 ## Running the App